SabaRM/pdsnd_github/README.md

 ### Saba's first Python project: **Analysing US bikeshare data**
 Project Title

-### Description
+### My project calculates US bikeshare statistics based on information inputted by an end user
-Describe what your project is about and what it does
+Describes what my project is about and what it does

 ### Files used
 Include the files used